 Erle Frayne D. Argonza

-HPB, chela of the Mahatmas & Chohans, substantiated the proposition, in Volume I, Secret Doctrine, in the following explication:
+HPBlavatsky, chela of the Mahatmas & Chohans, substantiated the sloka’s theme, in Volume I, Secret Doctrine, to note:

 Come Visit E. Argonza’s blogs & website anytime!